Egidijus Kavaliauskas: Kavaliauskas vs. Crawford

-On 14 December, 2019, Kavaliauskas faced WBO welterweight champion Terence Crawford.
-Kavaliauskas started off the fight well, almost knocking down Crawford in the second round.
+On 14 December 2019, Kavaliauskas faced WBO welterweight champion Terence Crawford.
+Kavaliauskas started off the fight well, knocking down Crawford in the third round.
 However, Crawford improved in the following rounds and managed to finish Kavaliasukas in the ninth round.

 Kavaliauskas vs. Zewski

 In his next bout, Kavaliauskas faced Mikael Zewski, who was ranked #7 by the IBF and the WBO as well as #13 by the WBC.
 Kavaliauskas beat Zewski by technical knockout in the 8th round.

 Kavaliauskas vs. Ortiz Jr

-In his next fight, Kavaliauskas faced Virgil Ortiz Jr. Ortiz Jr was ranked #9 by The Ring, #1 by the WBO, #4 by the WBC and #15 by the IBF at welterweight.
+In his next fight, Kavaliauskas faced Vergil Ortiz Jr. Ortiz Jr was ranked #9 by The Ring, #1 by the WBO, #4 by the WBC and #15 by the IBF at welterweight.
 Ortiz Jr beat Kavaliauskas by technical knockout in the 8th round.